 So, you’ve found the perfect school in Singapore for your little one and are excited about the new term and what lies ahead.
-But starting school for the first time – and even launching into a new year or class – can be daunting.
-For the kids as well!
-In amongst shopping for school supplies, planning healthy lunches and buying out Smiggle, take time to check in with your child to see if they need a bit of extra support around this time.
-Even if your child is bold as brass, reading and talking about what to expect will help if the have any doubts about making new friends and finding their place in a new setting (or, if they’re very little, being separated from mum and dad!).
-Here are some useful books and survival tips on helping your child adjust to this big change…
+But starting school for the first time, or even transitioning into a new year or class, can be daunting… for the kids as well!
+In among shopping for school supplies, planning healthy lunches and buying out Smiggle, take time to check in with your child to see if they need a bit of extra support around this time.
+Even if your child is bold as brass, reading and talking about what to expect will help if they have any doubts about making new friends and finding their place in a new setting.
+Or, if they’re very little, being separated from Mum and Dad!
+Here are some useful books and survival tips on helping your child adjust as they start school in Singapore.

 Books to help your child feel confident about school life

-1. Charlie and Lola: I Am Too Absolutely Small for School, by Lauren Child (Orchard Books)
+1. Charlie and Lola: I Am Too Absolutely Small for School by Lauren Child

-Rely on everyone’s fave brother and sister team Charlie and Lola to entice your tiny one to stride through the front school gates.
+Rely on everyone’s fave brother and sister team, Charlie and Lola, to entice your tiny one to confidently stride through the front school gates.
 Protective Charlie convinces uncertain Lola that school is fun and even Lola’s imaginary friend Soren is busting to join the crew by the end of this tale.

-2. Sam, Sebbie and Di-Di-Di: Sebbie’s First Day of School, by David Seow (Epigram Books)
+2. Sam, Sebbie and Di-Di-Di: Sebbie’s First Day of School by David Seow

 Authored by respected Singaporean author David Seow, Sebbie’s First Day of School provides a local take on a well-trodden theme.
 Your younger reader will banish fears once they realise all the cool stuff happens at school like painting, singing, playing and snacking!

-3. A Pirate’s Guide to First Grade, by James Preller (Square Fish)
+3. A Pirate’s Guide to First Grade by James Preller

 Written in fun pirate lingo (kids will love reading this one aloud), your little swashbuckler will be ready for adventure on the high seas of school after reading this great book.
 Don’t forget to read this on September 19, International Talk Like a Pirate Day!